MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-operator.md

 3. Open the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app.

     ![Dynamics 365 Guides button.](media/open-guides-application.PNG "Dynamics 365 Guides button")

+    > [!NOTE]
+    > If you're using Dynamics 365 Guides version 7.0, you'll need to provide permissions to use the HoloLens eye tracker, camera, and microphone before you can sign in.
+[Learn more about permissions required to use the HoloLens app](hololens-permissions.md)

 4. On the **Welcome** page, select **Sign in**.